ale-cristofori/Qweetgis/README.md

-This is a repository for the QGIS tutorial and maybe
+# qgis-threading-master
-A twitter plugin for QGIS
+This is repository for the QGIS tutorial